aragon/hack/docs/getting-started.md

 ## Quick start

-To get up and running quickly, we’ll build our first DAO using some basic scaffolding -- remember a DAO is just a combination of Aragon Apps... [elaborate]
+In order to get up and running quickly, we’ll build our first DAO using some basic scaffolding [explain what scaffolding means] -- remember a DAO is just a combination of Aragon Apps... [elaborate...]

 To create our DAO run: